jiangmingxing/learngit/readme.txt

 dasdasda
 ujkhgdakghsdkfi

-Creating a new branch is quick.
+Creating a new branch is quick abb.